typescript-eslint/typescript-eslint/packages/parser/README.md

 - TypeScript will ignore files with duplicate filenames in the same folder (for example, `src/file.ts` and `src/file.js`).
 TypeScript purposely ignore all but one of the files, only keeping the one file with the highest priority extension (the extension priority order (from highest to lowest) is `.ts`, `.tsx`, `.d.ts`, `.js`, `.jsx`).
 For more info see #955.

-- Note that if this setting is specified and `createDefaultProgram` is not, you must only lint files that are included in the projects as defined by the provided `tsconfig.json` files.
+- Note that if this setting is specified, you must only lint files that are included in the projects as defined by the provided `tsconfig.json` files.
 If your existing configuration does not include all of the files you would like to lint, you can create a separate `tsconfig.eslint.json` as follows:

   ```jsonc
   {